Fracking proppants

 Proppants have greater permeability than small mesh proppants at low closure stresses, but will mechanically fail (i.e. get crushed) and produce very fine particulates ("fines") at high closure stresses such that smaller-mesh proppants overtake large-mesh proppants in permeability after a certain threshold stress.

 Though sand is a common proppant, untreated sand is prone to significant fines generation; fines generation is often measured in wt% of initial feed.
-A commercial newsletter from Momentive cites untreated sand fines production to be 23.9% compared with 8.2% for lightweight ceramic and 0.5% for their product.
+One manufacturer has claimed untreated sand fines production to be 23.9% compared with 8.2% for lightweight ceramic and 0.5% for their product.
 One way to maintain an ideal mesh size (i.e. permeability) while having sufficient strength is to choose proppants of sufficient strength; sand might be coated with resin, to form curable resin coated sand or pre-cured resin coated sands.
 In certain situations a different proppant material might be chosen altogether—popular alternatives include ceramics and sintered bauxite.

 Proppant weight and strength

 Increased strength often comes at a cost of increased density, which in turn demands higher flow rates, viscosities or pressures during fracturing, which translates to increased fracturing costs, both environmentally and economically.
-Lightweight proppants conversely are designed toals can break the strength-density trend, or even afford greater gas permeability.
+Lightweight proppants conversely are designed to break the strength-density trend, or even afford greater gas permeability.
 Proppant geometry is also important; certain shapes or forms amplify stress on proppant particles making them especially vulnerable to crushing (a sharp discontinuity can classically allow infinite stresses in linear elastic materials).